MONTHS - INFO

 For instance, in recent years Britain has experienced warmer winters and this has resulted in the early flowering of snowdrops at around Christmas time, whereas they normally flower a month later.
 The Winter of 2008/2009 bucked the trend, it was colder than of late, and the flowering time of snowdrops fell back to late January 2009.

 Neither does the data of the flowering months reflect the large differences north and south.
 In the warmer south of England, flowering could be up to three weeks earlier.
 Conversely, in the colder north of Scotland, flowering could be delayed by three weeks or more.
-This is assuming any particular flower grows in both locations; it may not (and like-for-like habitats).
+This is assuming any particular flower grows in both locations; it may not (and similarly for habitats).
 But there are exceptions: with some plants it is the other way around, that is: some flowers blossom earlier in the north and later in the South.

 COLOUR BY SEASON